Sturt Highway: South Australia

 None of the Sturt Highway was originally constructed as dual-carriageway.
 Work began in January 2007 to upgrade the highway to a four-lane, dual-carriageway road between Gawler Bypass and Greenock in the Barossa Valley.
 The project was completed in 2010 with budget savings directed towards further Sturt Highway improvements.

 Northern Expressway was built at the south-western end of Sturt Highway, as part of an AusLink/Government of South Australia project to build a new freeway-standard road, as part of the North–South Corridor project, providing better access for road transport to Port Adelaide and the industrial areas west and northwest of Adelaide.

 Other projects in South Australia include a number of overtaking lanes added in the 2000s and 2010s to help make it safer with the high volume of traffic.
 Major 'S'-bend curves near Waikerie were realigned, and further upgrades to the road were performed up to 2012.

 Significant route changes

 The original route of Sturt Highway in the Riverland passing through Berri and Glossop was bypassed to pass through Monash in 1995.
 The former alignment is now known as the Old Sturt Highway, route B201.
 The original route passed through the middle of the Barossa Valley, along what is now the Barossa Valley Way.
 This first changed to a route passing to the north of Nuriootpa, around to the north and west of Gawler on the Gawler Bypass and Main North Road to Gepps Cross.
 It later changed to use the Northern Expressway instead.
-The more recent road duplication led to it bypassing Daveyston and Shea-Oak Log instead of passing through these small towns.
+A realignment in the 1990s led to it bypassing Daveyston and Shea-Oak Log instead of passing through these small towns.

 When the Northern Expressway and Northern Connector were assigned as route M2, route A20 reverted to following Main North Road south to Gepps Cross.